-$$\sum{r=t_0}^{r=7} \frac{\text{ref}}{\text{pop}} 0.97^{T-r} \tag{4}$$
+$$\sum{\tau=t_0}^{\tau=T} \frac{ref}{pop} 0.97^{T-\tau} \tag{4}$$

-For fsQCA, this was again standardized to fit the zero-one range, using Equation (2).
+For fsQCA, this was again standardised to fit the zero-one range, using equation (2).

-The data for all these dimensions are reported in the Appendix in their final form as Supporting Information - Table A1, with an intention for make our results verifiable and replicable.
+The data for all these dimensions are reported in the Appendix in their final form as Table A1, with an intention for make our results verifiable and replicable.
 We also report the averages for each country in Table 2.

-Supporting Information Table A1, with rows representing cases and columns representing explanatory dimensions and the outcome, becomes what, following the set-theoretic terminology, is called the truth table (Ragin, 2008; Schneider & Wagemann, 2012).
-It is utilized in this form in fsQCA, to which we turn next.
+Table A1, with rows representing cases and columns representing explanatory dimensions and the outcome, becomes what, following the set-theoretic terminology, is called the truth table (Ragin, 2009; Schneider and Wagemann, 2012).
+It is utilised in this form in fsQCA, to which we turn next.

-3.3 | Results of the fsQCA tests
+3.3 Results of the fsQCA tests

 We perform fsQCA on the truth table, applying the Fuzzy module for Stata designed by Longest and Vaisey (2008).
-The module utilizes fuzzy sets logic (Ragin, 2008) to identify the alternative configurations of dimensions (solutions) consistent with the outcome (in our case defined by the population prevalence rates of high growth entrepreneurial aspirations).
+The module utilises fuzzy sets logic (Ragin, 2009) to identify the alternative configurations of dimensions (solutions) consistent with the outcome (in our case defined by the population prevalence rates of high growth entrepreneurial aspirations).
 It next simplifies the solutions, combining raw solutions where possible.
 This is achieved by eliminating the dimensions that are spurious: when a dimension appears both in its positive and in its negative form, then the two solutions can be combined into a simpler one, eliminating the dimension for which all of its range is allowed.

 Importantly, unlike standard regression techniques that are based on correlations and assume symmetry (positive outcomes need to be associated with positive, and negative with negative), fsQCA does not have the symmetry restriction.
 Instead, fsQCA is consistent with requirements of set-theory and formal logic.
 The solutions therefore should be interpreted as sufficient conditions for the outcome, and there may be many of them.
-Thus there may be several paths (configurations) associated with a given outcome; this characteristic is termed equifinality (Ragin, 2008, 2014).
-Moreover, lack of symmetry also implies that the configurations of dimensions associated with the negative outcome (in our case: low levels of EGA) need not to be the mirror image of the configurations of dimensions for the positive outcome (high levels of EGA).
-It is therefore recommended to perform two separate fsQCA exercises, for the positive and the negative outcomes, respectively (Ragin, 2008), and this is what we do.
-The results of the first of these are presented in Table 3 below, in a form that became conventional in the literature, see for example, Greckhamer (2016).11 A black circle implies that a dimension is present in a sufficient condition for the outcome (high growth entrepreneurial aspirations), while a white circle implies that an absence of a dimension is present in a sufficient condition for the outcome.
+Thus there may be several paths (configurations) associated with a given outcome; this characteristic is termed equifinality (Ragin, 2009; 2014).
+Moreover, lack of symmetry also implies that the configurations of dimensions associated with the negative outcome (in our case: low levels of entrepreneurial growth aspirations) need not to be the mirror image of the configurations of dimensions for the positive outcome (high levels of entrepreneurial growth aspirations).
+It is therefore recommended to perform two separate fsQCA exercises, for the positive and the negative outcomes respectively (Ragin, 2009), and this is what we do.
+The results of the first of these are presented in Table 3 below, in a form that became conventional in the literature, see for example Greckhamer (2016).
+A black circle implies that a dimension is present in a sufficient condition for the outcome (high growth entrepreneurial aspirations), while a white circle implies that an absence of a dimension is present in a sufficient condition for the outcome.